KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     0 , 0 , 0 , 0 , $A00A , $5005 , $A00A , $5005 ,
     $A00A , $5005 , $A00A , $5005 , 0 , 0 , 0 , 0 ,

-Next, I'll make a word that "paints" the cursor, line by line, just like we did with the fatbit.
+Next, I'll make a word that "paints" the cursor, line by line, just like we did with a fat-bit.
 We know in this case that it must accept two addressses (one for our cursor image, and one for the framebuffer), and it should leave two addresses on the stack (same thing, suitably adjusted) so we can just run the same word again and again until the cursor has been rendered.

-Unlike painting the fatbits, though, we want each on-bit in our cursor image to *toggle* the on-screen bit on or off.
+Unlike painting the fat-bits, though, we want each on-bit in our cursor image to *toggle* the on-screen bit on or off.
 Off bits should cause no action to take place.
 It turns out there's a logical operator called *exclusive-OR* (`XOR`) which does this for us.
 As you might imagine, `H@` is the compliment to `H!`, where it reads a 16-bit quantity from memory (*half-word fetch*).

     : row ( c a - c' a' ) OVER @ OVER H@ XOR OVER H!
 80 + SWAP CELL+ SWAP ;

 We can test it out like so:

+    PAGE 0 17 AT-XY
     cursorImg $FF0000
     row row row row
     row row row row